Edlingham, St John the Baptist Church

 HERITAGE HIGHLIGHTS: Saxon west wall and doorway

-Much of the remainder is 12th century, though the tower is likely an early 14th century addition.
-The tower was almost certainly used for defense - this being Northumberland raids from Scotland were a constant threat.
+Much of the remainder is 12th century, though the tower is likely an early 14th-century addition.
+The tower was almost certainly used for defence - this being Northumberland raids from Scotland were a constant threat.
 Look for the narrow slit windows which could be used by archers.

 The church may also have been used to imprison moss troopers, as the door can be secured from the outside (moss troopers were mid-17th century Scottish brigands, often disbanded soldiers, who attacked Parliamentary troops and civilians alike, and raided livestock near the Scottish borders and in the Highlands).

 Within the church is the tomb of Sir William de Felton, who built the first castle at Edlingham around 1296.
 There is an obvious arched recess in the south wall, bearing the arms of Felton.
 This niche is thought to have been intended to hold the effigy of Sir William Felton, who died in 1358.

 Also inside the church is a fragment of a sculptured cross, believed to be 8th century, which might mean it was associated with the original wooden church on this site.

 There is an unusual late 11th-century south porch with a barrel vault, and the chancel arch is also Norman work.
 The north aisle arcade is 12th century, and the nave pillars feature scalloped capitals with nail-head decoration.

 Nowadays there is little enough at Edlingham beyond the church, the ruined castle, and a few farm buildings.
 Why was a church established in such a place?
 And why the castle?
 The answer is that Edlingham was not always so peaceful as it is today.